 The fast-growing impact of IT on our lives and businesses, the continuous development of our big data world, and the more powerful technologies enabling us to build more connected and intelligent applications with IoT and AI aren’t new.
 Still, the impact of the COVID-19 pandemic and plans of governments to invest in a more digital, resilient, and sustainable future had and will have an acceleration effect.

-Since ongoing digitization and digital transformation boost IT sector electricity demand and energy requirements, there are clear concerns that this increasingly digital economy will have a negative impact on climate.
+Because ongoing digitization and digital transformation boost IT sector electricity demand and energy requirements, there are clear concerns that this increasingly digital economy will have a negative impact on climate.

 Yet, of course, one can’t simply forecast this impact without considering, among others, the evolutions in technology as such (with the shift to cloud and rise of edge computing being key), efforts on the level of decarbonization and sustainability, the addition of clean power sources, etc.

 IT sector electricity demand: the need for more power in context